 - One pair of unused Patons No. 13

 Unfortunately, the only needles made of Casein I could find available online were straight needles.
 No circular needles were ever made as far as I can see.

-I will update this section if and when I find something.
-If you have any information about these needles for knitting, let me know down in the comments section.
+I’ll update this section if and when I find something.
+If you have any information about these needles for knitting, let me know in the comments.